CPNV-ES-MON1/Zabbix/mon1-zabbix_06a_notifications.md

 ## 4.3.
 Test to stress CPU
 ### 4.3.1.
 On the client (windows)
-Make a CPU stress with the same software we used in the èrvious documentation ("mon1-zabbix_04_client-windows-configuration.md")
+Make a CPU stress with the same software we used in the prvious documentation ("mon1-zabbix_04_client-windows-configuration.md")

 ### 4.3.2.
 On matrix room zabbix-notifications
 Output